Arm Care After a Stroke

-Many people who have a stroke are left with problems with one of their arms.
-Proper
+Many people who have a stroke are left with problems with 1 of their arms.
+Correct

 arm care after a stroke can help treat these problems.
 It can also help prevent new

 problems.
-Arm care after a stroke includes techniques such as proper positioning.
+Arm care after a stroke includes techniques such as correct positioning.

 A stroke happens when part of the brain is deprived of oxygen.
 This can happen if